 “371 people in the last 430 days.”
 He said, without a moment’s hesitation, a small shudder going through his body.
 Numbers that must be carved into his mind, a litany recited.

 “The camps are – were – huge.”
 Hunting pointed out.
-“The number of dead versus the number present are highly suggestive that, while it will be a problem, it’ll be a minor problem at worse.
+“The number of dead versus the number present are highly suggestive that, while it will be a problem, it’ll be a minor problem at worst.
 Also, conjured material decays over time.
 Worst-case, eight years from now there’ll be no poison.”